energypatrikhu/bandwidth-hero-proxy-go/README.md

 - **URL not provided**: Ensure `url` query is included in the request, if still gives an error, try URL encoding the URL
 - **High memory usage**: Reduce `BHP_MAX_CONCURRENCY`
 - **Timeouts**: Increase `BHP_EXTERNAL_REQUEST_TIMEOUT`
+- **Cloudflare anti-bot challenges**: If using FlareSolverr, ensure `BHP_FLARESOLVERR_URL` is set correctly and the FlareSolverr instance is reachable